luau-lang/luau/docs/_posts/2021-08-31-luau-recap-august-2021.md

 We've also implemented an extra optimization for tables to predict required table capacity based on fields that are assigned to it in the code after construction.
 This can reduce the need to reallocate tables.

+Variadic call performance was fine-tuned and is now ~10% faster.

+Construction of array literals was optimized for a ~7% improvement.

 Another optimization this month changes the location and rate of garbage collection invocations.
 We now try to avoid calling GC during the script execution and perform all the work in the GcJob part of the frame (it could be seen in the performance profiler).
 When possible, we can now skip that job in the frame completely, if we have some memory budget available.